laurenrosie/CV/README.md

 ## Lauren Watson

-Having always gravitated towards problem solving and abstraction, I recently graduated from Trinity College Dublin with a First Class Honors in Mathematics and subsequently decided to search for problem solving and abstraction in a new setting.
+Having always gravitated towards problem solving and abstraction, I recently graduated from Trinity College Dublin with a First Class Honors in Mathematics.
+I subsequently decided to try coding in a new setting, somewhat removed from Mathematics/Statistics (for the moment).

 I have enrolled as a student at Makers Academy (a 16 week Software and Web Development bootcamp) in order to pursue my interest in coding and improve the quality of my programming practices.

 I hope to find a position combining coding with statistics, data analytics or mathematics.

 ## Education